ddri/Sublime-Text-DocBook-XML-Snippets/README.md

 ### Using Snippets ###

-With the snippet installed, you
+Once installed, using snippets is easy.

 1. Save your working file as a .XML file type.
 2. Type the trigger word specified in the 'tabTrigger' element and hit the TAB key.